 Everything You Need To Know About Mind Mapping

 I first learned about Mind Mapping when I took a time management course back in 2005.
 That course covered Mind Mapping as a tool for time management and personal productivity.
-At that time I did not really feel that there was much use for it, and I used it very sparingly.
+At that time, I did not really feel there was much use for it, and I used it very sparingly.

-Everything I do from planning to organizing, is done through some sort of Mind Map.
-Even the very blog post I am writing right now is written from a Mind Map that I created to specifically cover all the topics I wanted to discuss.
+Everything I do, from planning to organizing, is done through some sort of Mind Map.
+Even the very blog post I am creating right now is written from a Mind Map that I created to specifically cover all the topics I wanted to discuss.

 What is a Mind Map?